 Explain to your the child that they are going to play a listening game where they will need to follow the instructions and tap or drag the items on the screen as instructed.
 Encourage them to listen carefully and to only interact when they hear the sounds.

 Step 4.
 With the child now wearing the headphones, the adult should observe game-play to ensure the child is playing the game correctly.
 Prompts to listen carefully may be necessary.
 (Adults can play the free Trial version of the game to better understand the experience).

 Step 5.
 Parents should review the report sent to them via email.
 If testing indicates a middle ear problem, parents should seek advice from their doctor.
 Some conditions, such as ear infections, can be treated by a GP.
 If test results indicate an inner ear problem parents may wish to see Australian Hearing or an audiologist for expert help and advice.
-If indication of an Auditory Processing Disorder is received parents should seek further advice from an audiologist, Australian Hearing or a speech pathologist.
+If indication of “difficulty hearing in noise” is received parents should seek further advice from an audiologist, Australian Hearing or a speech pathologist.

 If you would like to test more than one child, it is recommended that the second child does not watch the testing process.
 Familiarity with the game may alter the results.